twallet/habitus/docs/LIFECYCLE.md

 When a reminder is dismissed by the user:

 1. The reminder's status changes to `"Answered"` and value is set to `"Dismissed"`
-2. A new `Upcoming` reminder is automatically created for the tracking
+2. **For recurring trackings:** A new `Upcoming` reminder is automatically created for the tracking
-3. The `Upcoming` reminder time is calculated, with the dismissed reminder's `scheduled_time` excluded from next reminder calculation
+3. **For recurring trackings:** The `Upcoming` reminder time is calculated, with the dismissed reminder's `scheduled_time` excluded from next reminder calculation
+4. **For one-time trackings:** No new reminder is created

 ### Reminder Deletion